Ossie Abeygunasekera

-Ossie Abeyagunasekera's father, A. W. A. Abeyagunasekera, was also a politician, member of the Colombo Municipal Council and the Chairman of Sri Lanka Ports Authority.
+Ossie Abeyagunasekera's father, A. W. A. Abeyagunasekera, was also a politician, member of the Colombo Municipal Council and the chairman of Sri Lanka Ports Authority.
 A.W.A.
-Abeyagunasekera defeated in the Kelaniya by R. S. Perera in the 1960s.
+Abeyagunasekera was defeated in Kelaniya by R. S. Perera in the 1960s.
 A. W. A. Abeyagunasekera died in the Air India Flight 855 crash in Mumbai.

-Ossie Abeyagunasekera was married with one child, Asanga Abeyagoonasekera, who was the founding Director General of the Institute of National Security Studies Sri Lanka.
+Ossie Abeyagunasekera was married with one child, Asanga Abeyagoonasekera, who was the founding director general of the Institute of National Security Studies Sri Lanka.